About Joseph Badal

 - Terror Cell (Danforth Saga #2)

 - The Lone Wolf Agenda (Danforth Saga #4)

 - Death Ship (Danforth Saga #5)

 - Dark Angel (Lassiter/Martinez Case Files #2)

-Joe writes a monthly blog titled Everyday Heroes, which can be accessed on this website.
+Joe writes a blog titled Everyday Heroes, which can be accessed on this website.
 His short stories Fire & Ice, Ultimate Betrayal, and The Rock, were included in short story anthologies.
 Joe has written dozens of articles published in various business and trade journals, and is a frequent speaker at business and writers events.

 All of Joe's books are available in both print and eBook formats.

 Joe has attended a variety of writers conferences, including Left Coast Crime, Bouchercon, Tony Hillerman Conference, and ThrillerFest.
 He has been featured on Suspense Radio, and has been interviewed on several radio and television shows, including Good Day New Mexico and The Morning Brew.